OSC/ondemand/CONTRIBUTING.md

 Please note we have a [code of conduct].
 We ask that you please follow it in all your interactions with the project.

+## AI Agent Generated Content

+Content generated purely by AI agents will be rejected outright.
+All content, in either code or issues, must be submitted by a human who understands it and is prepared to answer questions about it.

+Whether an AI has assisted in the content is not the issue, the maintainers will only interact with humans, not agents or bots.

 ## Issues